maria-korosteleva/Garment-Pattern-Estimation/ReadMe.md

 * For ReportLab (saving patterns as png images) to work:
     * Python 3.8.5 + ReportLab 3.5.53 + pillow 7.1.1
     * Python 3.8.5 + ReportLab 3.5.55 + pillow 7.1.1

-### Additional requirements for Simulating garment patterns on a human 3D model

-* Autodesk Maya 2018 or Autodesk Maya 2020
-    * With `numpy` installed (there are a number of instruction around the Internet on how to get `numpy` to work in Maya)
-* [Qualoth](https://www.qualoth.com/) for Maya as Simulator

-See more details in dedicated [Data Creation Readme](data_generation/ReadMe.md).